davidwdev/fragments/readme.md

 **fragments**

-A collection of miscellaneous code fragments.
+A collection of miscellaneous code fragments and small projects.

 See individual files/folders for specific licensing.

-I hope you find this stuff useful !
+I hope you'll find this stuff useful !

- - David